The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 • How much you drink before you start.

-For that reason I recommend you use some form of electrolytes/ salt supplement to replenish what you’ve lost and prevent overhydration and cramp.
+You’re going to sweat and loose plenty of salts while doing so.
+For that reason I recommend you use some form of electrolytes to replenish what you’ve lost and prevent overhydration and cramp.

 I’d recommend using precision hydration electrolyte tablets which you can just drop into a bottle of water and are easy to carry.
+Also consider using a isotonic sports drink or carb powder to help stay hydrated and take on extra calories and energy.

 Below are some rough estimates of how much you’ll need.